 The brand-new DaimlerChrysler began trading its shares on the New York Stock Exchange.
 The company had formed five days earlier, when the American Chrysler Corporation merged with the German conglomerate Daimler-Benz AG.
 As a result of the merger, DaimlerChrysler became the world's fifth-largest automaker (behind General Motors, Ford, Toyota and Volkswagen.
 The Daimler-Chrysler merger, for which Daimler-Benz AG paid $36 billion, was supposed to create a single powerhouse car company that could compete in all markets, all over the world.
 Daimler-Benz was known for its high-quality luxury cars and sturdy trucks, while Chrysler's minivans and Jeeps had a big chunk of the growing sport- utility vehicle market; meanwhile, the American company seemed to have mastered the art of high-volume, low-cost manufacturing.
 However, things did not quite work out that way.
 Chrysler actually lost so much money—$1.5 billion in 2006 alone—that in 2007 Daimler paid a private equity firm to take the company off its hands.
 In 2009, Chrysler filed for bankruptcy again.
 In order to stay afloat, it merged with the Italian company Fiat.Show Article

-Toyota opened its theme park in Tokyo at the waterfront, the Mega Web.
-Visitors could take the wheel in electric vehicles and drive themselves between and through the pavilions.
+Toyota opened its theme park, the Mega Web, in Tokyo, Japan.
+Visitors can take the wheel in electric vehicles and drive themselves between and through the pavilions.
 They also could also test-drive conventional Toyota vehicles and view historical Toyota models.

 General Motors and Toyota announced an unprecedented five-year agreement to work together in exploring and developing alternative vehicle propulsion technologies.Show Article